hyperledger/besu-docs/MKDOCS-MARKDOWN-GUIDE.md

 # MkDocs And Markdown Guide

-Pantheon documentation is written using [Markdown](https://daringfireball.net/projects/markdown/) syntax.
+Hyperledger Besu documentation is written using [Markdown](https://daringfireball.net/projects/markdown/) syntax.

 However, we use two flavors of this syntax: